 Corrections and Retraction Policy

-ethical codes of research, plagiarism, multiple submissions to another journal, fraudulent use of data/information, and the like.
+May be done in the case of unreliable findings, infringements of professional and ethical codes of research, plagiarism, multiple submissions to another journal, fraudulent use of data/information, and the like.

-the corrected version of the paper.
-A link for the notice of retraction should be provided to the
+May be done if the article might cause a serious health risk if acted upon from false or inaccurate information, the author/s should be asked to retract and replace the original article with the corrected version of the paper.
+A link for the notice of retraction should be provided to the corrected article.